sai01c/Neet150/Takeaways.md

 - Whenever, we have array in two dimensional graph - we use two pointers and increase/decrease the pointers.
 Eg. Container with most water, trapper rain water.
 - sliding window - have two pointers left and right.
 Iterate the array using right.
 Change left based on condition.
 Used for substring problems, buy and sell stock problems.
 - `index = ord(s1[i]) - ord('a')` gives the index of the alphabets.
 Eg- a is 0, b is 1, c is 2, d is 3, z is 25.
+- deque inserting deleting the element is O(1)